KarelVest/ecg-anomaly-detection/README.md

 4) Evaluating and marking with the second neural network all segments shorter than one second.
 5) Displaying the result - a file with the original ECG but in .parquet format and marked with anomalous segments (they will be red during visualization), as well as segments longer than a second (they will be orange).

-To run the described programs on your computer, you need to have Python, Jupyter Notebook, and the following third-party Python libraries:
+To run the described programs on your computer, you need to have Python (I used 3.11), Jupyter Notebook and some third-party Python libraries, which you can install using the requirements.txt file (available in the repository): `pip install -r requirements.txt`

-`pip install torch PyQt6 pyqtgraph pandas fastparquet numpy matplotlib tqdm tkinter`

 (Jupyter Notebook is required for .ipynb files.
 If you cannot use it, you can simply paste the code into a .py file or convert it using any method you are familiar with.
 However, it is worth mentioning that Jupyter Notebook is highly convenient for training neural networks).

+ You will also need cuda if you want to use the GPU when working with neural networks.
+You can find detailed instructions for installing cuda together with torch on the official PyTorch website: https://pytorch.org/get-started/locally/

 Required format for .txt files: